 “He’s dead, isn’t he?”
 My mum asked.

 I can still recall that day 22 years ago today like it all happened yesterday.
 Now that mum has gone as well it all seems a bit bizarre.
 Like it should have happened to someone else.
-Seeing both your parents when they have passed is strange but I am glad I had time to say goodbye unlike others who have lost loved ones.
+Seeing both your parents when they have passed is strange but I am glad I had time to say goodbye.

 If there is anything I have learned in all of this is that only life is priceless.
 Making each day count.